Part of a set. See all set records

 Leonard C. Hanna, Jr. Fund 1968.193.2

-Kitagawa Sōsetsu painted for the Maeda family, who were the powerful regional rulers of what is present-day Ishikawa Prefecture.
-Screens would have served as room dividers and backdrops for important gatherings in the grand residences of the Maeda.
-This composition, painted with a profusion of flowers and grasses, is considered one of Sōsetsu’s masterpieces.
-Kitagawa Sōsetsu is thought to have been a student of Tawaraya Sōsetsu (active mid-1600s), who was in turn the student of Tawaraya Sōtatsu, considered the founder of the Rinpa school.
+Kitagawa Sōsetsu painted for the Maeda family, powerful rulers of what is present-day Ishikawa Prefecture on the central northern coast of Honshū, Japan’s main island.
+Screens served as room dividers and backdrops in Maeda grand residences.
+This composition is considered one of the artist’s masterpieces.
+Kitagawa Sōsetsu is thought to have been a student of Tawaraya Sōsetsu, who was in turn the student of Tawaraya Sōtatsu, the Kyoto-based master painter regarded as the creator of the style that came to be known as Rinpa.
+By selecting a painter of this lineage, the Maeda family consciously connected their aesthetics to those of the imperial capital as a means of proclaiming their elevated status.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.